Facebook launches TikTok-like product inside Instagram

 SAN FRANCISCO, Aug 5 (Reuters) - Facebook FB.O rolled out its own version of social media rival TikTok in the United States and more than 50 other countries on Wednesday, embedding a new short-form video service called Reels as a feature within its popular Instagram app.

+The product immediately got uptake with several celebrities, following a push by Facebook to attract creative talent before launch: actress Jessica Alba posted a video with her family promoting her Honest Company's masks, while comedian Mindy Kaling showed off an intentionally underwhelming quarantine "workout" routine.

-The debut comes days after Microsoft MSFT.O said it was in talks to acquire TikTok's U.S. operations from China's ByteDance.
-ByteDance has agreed to divest parts of TikTok, sources have said, under pressure from the White House which has threatened to ban it and other Chinese-owned apps over data security concerns.
+Reels' debut comes days after Microsoft MSFT.O said it was in talks to acquire TikTok's U.S. operations from China's ByteDance.
+ByteDance has agreed to divest parts of TikTok, sources have said, under pressure from the White House, which has threatened to ban it and other Chinese-owned apps over data security concerns.

 Reels was first tested in Brazil in 2018 and then later in France, Germany and India, which was TikTok's biggest market until the Indian government banned it last month following a border clash with China.
 Facebook also tried out a standalone app called Lasso which did not gain much traction.